 - Use Empathetic Words and Phrases A sincerely offered phrase, such as “I’m really sorry that happened to you.” can go a long way toward defusing an emotionally charged situation and heading off an exchange of angry words.
 Just make sure you can say it sincerely.

 - Paraphrase When you respond, paraphrase what you just heard.
 You might even say something like “I want to make sure I understand you correctly, so let me paraphrase what you just said.”
 Then, summarize what the other person said to you and ask something like “Is that it?
 Do I understand you correctly?”
 There are three benefits to paraphrasing: First, you ensure you understand the other person correctly, second, you stay connected to the other person when you feel fighting with them, and third, paraphrasing provides another pause…an opportunity for a cooler head to prevail.

 - Gather More Information After you paraphrase, gather more information from the other person.
+This is one of the most powerful anger management activities, whether it’s you or someone else whose angry.
 Use phrases such as “Tell me more about what happened.” or “Help me understand how this affects you.”
 In addition to gathering more information, you’re showing interest in the other person’s problem.

 - Think of What You Can Control Think about what is within your control and what you can’t control.
 Deal with what is within your control and let go of that which is outside of your control.
 If you have no control over it, what’s the point of getting upset about it?

 - Take a Timeout Depending on the nature of the problem, perhaps you can take a break from the confrontation and revisit it later when emotions aren’t so raw and neither of you are so fired up.
 Try saying something like, “I’m pretty upset right now, so I wonder if we could take a few minutes (or a day or longer) to let me calm down and then discuss this at a later date.”